blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2039-knowledge_base--Two_factor_authentication_and_step_up_authentication--.md

 ## Description:

-Two-Factor Authentication and Step-up Authentication
+Two-Factor authentication and Step-up authentication

 MSTG-AUTH-9: A second factor of authentication exists at the remote endpoint and the 2FA requirement is consistently enforced.